 How can a 1928 Gothic building be readied for a future that is beyond present imagining?
 How can this old House provide for forms of learning and ministry that we cannot yet glimpse?
 To catalyze student living and learning for the next one hundred years, the Board of Trustees has chartered a design and construction team that has expertise with historic buildings and an imagination of future possibilities.
 Construction begins this summer.

 Distinguished Alumnus Award.
 The Alumni/ae Council will present the award to J. Marshall Dunn on July 15 at DDH's luncheon at the General Assembly in Memphis.
-Dunn served University Christian Church near the University of Maryland for 31 years, leading its vibrant multi-racial community in worship and in outreach to neighbors in need.
+As Senior Minister of University Christian Church near the University of Maryland, he led a vibrant multi-racial community in worship and in outreach to neighbors in need for 31 years.
 Read the full news release here.